The Path to Purification

 By Allie, United States

 I was baptized in the Lord Jesus’ name in 1990 and by 1998 I had become a church co-worker.
-Thanks to the work and guidance of, I had inexhaustible energy to work for the Lord and my well for sermons never ran dry.
+Thanks to the work and guidance of the Holy Spirit, I had inexhaustible energy to work for the Lord and my well for sermons never ran dry.
 I often supported brothers and sisters who felt weak or negative and I remained patient and tolerant when their nonbeliever families were unkind to me.
 I felt that I’d changed a lot since becoming a Christian.
 But starting in 2010, I couldn’t sense the Lord’s guidance anymore and I didn’t have as much energy for my work.
 I preached on the same old things without any new enlightenment.
 When my husband or daughter did something I didn’t like, I couldn’t help but lose my temper and scold them.
 I knew that wasn’t the Lord’s will, and I did pray, confess, and repent, but I couldn’t help but sin again and be impatient and intolerant.
 This made me miserable.
 I diligently read the Bible, fasted, and prayed to escape that life of just sinning and confessing.
 I sought out pastors to help me explore this, but they couldn’t help at all.

 By 2017, I was still working and preaching all over the place, but I felt a sense of emptiness and unease because I was always living in sin, and that feeling was getting stronger.
 One day, my husband asked me, “You’ve seemed really down lately.
 Is there something wrong?”
 I shared my concerns with him in answer to his question, saying, “I’ve been thinking, I’ve been a believer all these years and I’m a preacher, so why can’t I stop living in sin?
 I can’t sense the Lord’s presence.
 It’s as if He’s left me.
 I’ve believed in the Lord for years, read the Bible a lot, and listened a lot to the Lord’s way.
 I often resolve to bear my cross and overcome myself, but I’m always bound by sin.
 I lie for my own benefit and prestige, and can’t achieve ‘In their mouth was found no guile’ (Revelation 14:5).
 I know the Lord permits the difficulties and refinements I face but I can’t help but blame and misunderstand Him.
 I can’t happily submit.
 I’m afraid that if I keep living in sin this way, I won’t get into His kingdom when the Lord comes!”